Antoniolifer/hidalgo/README.md

 # Hidalgo

 ## About the project
-_Hidalgo_ is a task manager, a todo list, focused on usability and providing a satisfying, polished experience.
+_Hidalgo_ is a daily task manager, focused on reusability and providing a satisfying, polished experience.

 It was developed using **React** (with native React Context) and **Tailwind**.